curl/curl/docs/libcurl/opts/CURLOPT_RTSP_REQUEST.md

 ## CURL_RTSPREQ_SET_PARAMETER

 Set a parameter on the server.
 By default, libcurl uses a *Content-Type: text/parameters* header unless a custom one is set.
 The interaction with SET_PARAMETER is much like an HTTP PUT or POST.
-An application may either use CURLOPT_UPLOAD(3) with CURLOPT_READDATA(3) like a HTTP PUT, or it may use CURLOPT_POSTFIELDS(3) like an HTTP POST.
+An application may either use CURLOPT_UPLOAD(3) with CURLOPT_READDATA(3) like an HTTP PUT, or it may use CURLOPT_POSTFIELDS(3) like an HTTP POST.
 No chunked transfers are allowed, so the application must set the CURLOPT_INFILESIZE(3) in the former and CURLOPT_POSTFIELDSIZE(3) in the latter.
 Also, there is no use of multi-part POSTs within RTSP.

 ## CURL_RTSPREQ_RECORD